 - We scoured RVTrader.com, Craigslist, and local dealerships.
 We ended up finding one listed on RVTrader.com, then went to see it where it was located 3 hours away.
 We bought through Camping World, which we felt comfortable with because we also bought an extended warranty plan.
 We found our truck on Craigslist.

 - Again, we’re not fans of financing, so we chose to work hard for 6 months in order to save up and buy with cash.
 We realize this may not be an option for everyone.
 So do what suits you.
 But generally speaking, it’s along the same lines of the process of buying a car as far as loans go.

 Now, the big consideration with using your RV to take travel assignments around the country, is figuring out where to stay!
 Sometimes, it can be slightly limiting on your job search, because there are not places to park your RV just anywhere, especially in big cities.
 Generally, your contracts will need to be more on the outskirts at places they are more likely to have campgrounds.
 We personally never accept a contract before we have found out for certain that we will have a place to park our RV nearby.

 Are you considering pursuing travel therapy in an RV?
 Do you have questions?
 We have mentored many people on their journeys to living the RV travel life.
-Jared and I now have 3 years of experience living and traveling in an RV, and Travis and Julia have over a year of experience.
 Please feel free to reach out to us with your questions, or leave us a comment below!